Mongolian Lamb Steam Buns with Slaw

 My Own Food Bag

-This dish will appear in My Own Food Bag on Sunday, May 28, 2017.
+This dish most recently appeared in My Own Food Bag on Sunday, May 28, 2017.

 - 4 gua bao steam buns, frozen